Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

-More on the repository layout is available in the Subversion book listed in ?.
+More on the repository layout is available in the Subversion book listed in `Subversion References`_.

 The Subversion Browsing Interface
 =================================

-SYS\_PRODUCT\_NAME offers a number a facilities that allow you to interact with your Subversion repository through the Web interface.
+|SYSPRODUCTNAME| offers a number a facilities that allow you to
+interact with your Subversion repository through the Web interface.
 The Subversion Web interface does not intend to replace the Subversion client that you should normally use on your desktop computer.
 It rather